Collaborative Conservation: Partnerships in Practice

 Course Format

-- 2 hours of live webinars for course participants to share their experience applying partnership strategies with peers and instructors.
+• 2 hour live webinar for course participants to share their experience applying partnership strategies with peers and instructors.
+Participants are encouraged to attend all 4 webinars and expected to present at one webinar.

 Training Hours: 30